mouheb1/aws-developer-associat-exam/README.md

 ### Kinesis Data Streams

 #### Definition
+- A serverless streaming data service for capturing, processing, and storing data streams at any scale.
 - A set of shards, each containing a sequence of data records.

 #### Notes